AvaniK-2002/Responsive-Form/README.md

 # Responsive-Form
-An interactive and responsive Form using HTML ani CSS
+An interactive and responsive Form using HTML,CSS and Javascript